Why is there such a negative connotation or stigma assigned when someone is different?

 We enjoyed the slower pace and the ability to be with each other at home instead of running around, getting dressed in our Sunday best, making our food offering and traveling an hour to get to our traditional parties and family Christmas Eve.
 We actually had fun together!

-Without it [change], we lose the opportunity to transform negative circumstances into gifts.
+Without change, we lose the opportunity to transform negative circumstances into gifts.

 What good came in your world as a result COVID forcing the holiday season to be different?